 - Training in dressing, eating, bathing and toileting techniques or in home management activities, such as cooking

-Occupational therapists may assist you in planning for at-home use of special equipment, such as electric beds and bathroom fixtures.
-The occupational therapist also may assess the need for adaptations or modifications to your home.
+- Planning Modifications at Home - occupational therapists may help in planning for at-home use of special equipment, such as electric beds and bathroom fixtures.
+They may also assess the need for adaptations or modifications to your home.

-Physical Therapy (P.T.)
+Physical Therapy (PT)

 Food and Medical Nutrition Therapy Services